-(a) The tree commission shall designate and maintain a record census of champion trees in Key West.
-The Tree Commission Urban Forestry Manager shall take a champion tree census during the five (5) years after the effective date of this section, and from time to time thereafter update the census every five years or after a major hurricane.
-After a tree is designated a champion tree, the landscape division Urban Forestry Manager shall notify the property owner within sixty (60) days of the designation.

-(b) The tree commission's designation of champion status shall require a supermajority vote.
+- (a) The tree commission shall designate and maintain a census of champion trees in Key West.
+The Urban Forestry Manager shall update the census every five years or after a major hurricane.
+After a tree is designated a champion tree, the Urban Forestry Manager shall notify the property owner within sixty (60) days of the designation. - (b) The tree commission's designation of champion status shall require a supermajority vote.
 In the event of an appeal to the city commission on the designation or lack of designation of a tree as a champion, the commission's decision shall be by supermajority vote.